CDU-HIT238/slides/week6/index.md

 ## Git Branches
 * Save your work without affecting other code on the server

+Note:
+Git branches provide us way a way to keep working code isolated from the main code base.
+We usually do this to avoid breaking things while we are working.

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
 ### What is a branch